UPDATE: Transnational and Comparative Family Law: Harmonization and Implementation

 It is important to check the status tables for all member states of the Conference; while most Hague treaties are in force, some are not, and several have attracted few signatories or ratifications.

-An excellent feature of this set of charts, presented in Excel format or PDF, is a set of regional and organizational charts of ratification indicating the interrelationship between efforts at harmonizing the rules for local family law issues undertaken by the Hague Conference and those undertaken by other non-governmental or regional governmental organizations devoted to private and commercial law harmonization, such as Unidroit and the trade regimes of Europe and Latin America.
+An excellent feature of these charts, available by instrument (right navigation bar under “status table”) as well as in an overview PDF showing member of the conference as well as non-member states.
+In the Governance section of the site, one can also find indication of the interrelationship between efforts at harmonizing the rules for local family law issues undertaken by The Hague Conference and those undertaken by other non-governmental or regional governmental organizations devoted to private and commercial law harmonization, such as UNICITRL and the trade regimes of Europe and Latin America.

 2.2.
 The United Nations